KhartesViewer/khartes/README.md

 page-up or page-down in the Fragment View).

-**The key capability of khartes is that as you move nodes, the data image in the fragment view updates interactively, so you can instantly judge the quality of your segmentation.**
+**The key capability of khartes is that as you move nodes, the data image in the Fragment View updates interactively, so you can instantly judge the quality of your segmentation.**

 ### What the cursor is telling you

-As you work, you have probably noticed that the cursor changes its shape, depending on where it is in the slice.
-As a rule, the shape of the cursor tells you what the left mouse button will do if you push it.
+As you worked, you probably noticed that the cursor often changed its appearance, depending on where it was in the slice.
+As a rule, the shape of the cursor tells you what will happen when you push the left mouse button.

 Here are the various shapes, and what they mean.
-Someday I will attach pictures of the different cursors, and not just words...
+Someday I will attach pictures of the different cursors, and not just describe them in words.

-* **Hand**: This tells you that khartes is in "normal mode" (in contrast to "add-node mode").
-If you press the left mouse button and drag, the current slice will move in synchrony with the mouse.
+* **Hand**: This indicates that khartes is in "normal mode" (in contrast to "add-node mode").
+If you hold down the left mouse button and drag, the current slice will slide along with the mouse.

-* **Arrow** (pointing upwards and slightly to the left): If you are in a data slice or the fragment view, this tells you that you are in "normal mode", but more specifically, you are near a node (you should see a cyan node nearby).
-If you press the left mouse button and drag, the node will move in synchrony with the mouse.
+* **Arrow** (pointing upwards and slightly to the left): If you are in a Data Slice or the Fragment View, this indicates that you are in "normal mode", but more specifically, that you are near a node (you should see a cyan node nearby).
+If you press the left mouse button and drag, the node will move with the mouse.

 * **Semi-transparent hand**: You will only see this if the cursor is in the Fragment View and near a node (the node will be cyan).
 The hand turns semi-transparent so as not to obscure